Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 *
 ```

-Make sure that everything's ok by running the specs, then push.
+Make sure that everything is OK by running the specs, then push.